shcaba/Sebastes_melanops_WA/Document/_main.md

 #### Parameter Estimates

 A total of five population parameters, four survey variances and eightteen selectivity parameters were estimated, along with sixty-two recruitment deviations.
-The reference model parameter estimates along with asymptotic standard errors are shown in Table \ref{tab:model-param} and the likelihood components are shown in Table \ref{tab:likes}.
+The reference model parameter estimates along with asymptotic standard errors are shown in Table \ref{tab:model-params} and the likelihood components are shown in Table \ref{tab:likes}.
 Estimates of derived outputs and reference points and approximate 95 percent asymptotic confidence intervals are provided in Table \ref{tab:referenceES}.

-The estimates of sex-specific growth parameters showed some differences from the externally estimated starting values (Table \ref{tab:model-param} and Figure \ref{fig:len-age-ss}).
+The estimates of sex-specific growth parameters showed some differences from the externally estimated starting values (Table \ref{tab:model-params} and Figure \ref{fig:len-age-ss}).
 The estimated $L_{\infty}$ and $k$ for females and males were slightly greater and lower than the values estimated externally, respectively.
 The majority of female and male Black Rockfish growth occurs at younger ages, reaching near maximum length by age 20-25, depending upon sex, with female Black Rockfish reaching larger maximum lengths (Figure \ref{fig:len-age-ss}).

 The time series of estimated recruitment deviations and annual recruitment deviations are shown in Figures \ref{fig:recruits} and \ref{fig:rec-devs}.
 Years with major recruitment deviations were estimated to have occurred  around 1999, 2007, and 2010.
 These years are very similar to recruitment deviations seen in other rockfishes.
 One curious signal is the string of positive deviations from 2005-2013, though this is consistently apparent in most model runs.
 The variance check on the recruitment deviations indicates well informed recruitments from the early 1960s to 2017, providing justification for the estimation of recruitment (Figure \ref{fig:varcheck}).
 Recruitment deviations after 2017 are relatively uninformed and are not estimated, as is not unexpected from the lag in selectivity with the biological compositions.
 The recruitment bias adjustment applied within the model across years is shown in Figure \ref{fig:bias-adj}.
 The Beverton-Holt stock-recruitment relationship compared to the recruitment deviations are given in Figure \ref{fig:bh-curve}.